 Your period will typically return about six to eight weeks after you give birth, if you aren’t breastfeeding.
 If you do breastfeed, the timing for a period to return can vary.
 Those who practice exclusive breastfeeding might not have a period the entire time they breastfeed.
 “Exclusive breastfeeding” means that your baby is receiving only your breast milk.
 But for others, it might return after a couple of months, whether they’re breastfeeding or not.

 If your period does return quickly after giving birth and you had a vaginal delivery, your doctor might recommend that you avoid using tampons during your first menstruation post-baby.

-Typically, women who are breast-feeding don’t get their periods as quickly after giving birth.
-This has to do with your body’s hormones.
-The hormones needed to produce breast milk (known as prolactin) can suppress reproductive hormones.
+Typically, women who are breastfeeding don’t get their periods as quickly because of the body’s hormones.
+Prolactin, the hormone needed to produce breast milk, can suppress reproductive hormones.
 As a result, you don’t ovulate or release an egg for fertilization.
 Without this process, you most likely won’t menstruate.

 When you do start your period again, chances are the first period after delivery won’t be like your periods before you got pregnant.
 Your body is once again adjusting to menstruation.
 You may experience some of the following differences:

 - cramping that might be stronger or lighter than usual

 - flow that seems to stop and start